AkumaVenom/MiLita-SmartA.I-UE5-PackagedGame/README.md

 ===========================================================

-It is highly recommended to install Cuda 12.2 even if you dont use it for improved load time and if Cuda is not detected it will still work but take longer to load the game up.
+It is highly recommended to install Cuda 12.2 for use with the LLM and if Cuda is not detected it will use CPU instead.

 https://developer.nvidia.com/cuda-12-2-0-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exe_local

 ===========================================================

-The model can be replaced in the packaged build of the game to any that you want to use, Just change the new model file name to what the current model file name is and it should work as long as its .gguf file format.
+The GGUF LLM model can be replaced in the packaged build of the app to any that you want to use, Just change the new model file name to what the current model file name is and it should work as long as its .gguf file format.
-Note: don't expect every GGUF model to work but i have tested many and a lot work and some do not.

 100% offline, NO internet needed to run it, it is completely local only.
-The A.I Features high quality Kokoro TTS Voice and Speech recognition en-us, everything running 100% offline on your PC with privacy!
+The A.I's Feature TTS Voices and Speech recognition en-us, everything running 100% offline on your PC with privacy!

 Features voice commands like "follow me" to get Lita to follow you and "stop following me" to get her to stop.

-Mi Lita is a work in progress that is currently in the early alpha stage at the moment.
+work in progress that is currently in the early alpha stage at the moment.

 AkumaVenom's Discord: https://discord.gg/Uf8Q8usSmk